Afroman

-Joseph Edgar Foreman (born July 28, 1974), better known by his stage name Afroman, is an American rapper.
-His major label debut, The Good Times (2001), featured the singles "Because I Got High" and "Crazy Rap".
-He was nominated for a Grammy Award the following year.
+Joseph Edgar Foreman (born July 28, 1974), known by his stage name Afroman, is an American rapper, singer, and musician.
+His fourth studio album, The Good Times (2001), featured the singles "Because I Got High" and "Crazy Rap".
+"Because I Got High" was nominated for a Grammy Award in 2002 for Best Rap Solo Performance.

+Foreman wrote a number of protest songs to memorialize a 2022 raid of his Ohio home by sheriff's officers that yielded no charges or criminal evidence.
+The songs were collected into his 18th studio album, Lemon Pound Cake.
+Several officers sued Foreman for incorporating unflattering security camera footage of the raid into the songs' music videos.
+Foreman prevailed in court, arguing his work was protected by freedom of speech laws; in an amicus brief, the ACLU characterized the suit as a strategic lawsuit against public participation.

 Early life

-Joseph Edgar Foreman was born on July 28, 1974 in Los Angeles.
+Foreman was born on July 28, 1974, in Los Angeles.
 He lived for a short while in Mississippi before moving to South Central Los Angeles at an early age.
-He later lived in Palmdale in the High Desert, briefly in Las Vegas, and then in Hattiesburg northwest of Gulfport, Mississippi.
+He later lived in Palmdale in the High Desert, briefly in Las Vegas, and then in Hattiesburg, Mississippi.

 Career

-The first song Afroman wrote was entitled "Hairy Carrie".
-He said that it was written during his time in middle school and was a "diss song" about a student known for her cruel harassment of fellow students concerning their appearances.
+The first song Foreman wrote was entitled "Hairy Carrie".
+Written during his time in middle school, it was a "diss song" about a student known for her harassment of fellow students' appearances.

-His musical career began in the eighth grade when he began recording homemade songs (mixtapes) and selling them to his classmates.
-He later recalled: "The first tape I made was about my eighth-grade teacher.
-She got me kicked out of school for sagging my pants, which was a big deal back then...
-I wrote this song about her and it sold about 400 copies: it was selling to teachers, students, just about everybody...
+In eighth grade he began recording mixtapes of homemade songs and selling them to classmates.
+He later recalled: The first tape I made was about my eighth-grade teacher.
+She got me kicked out of school for sagging my pants, which was a big deal back then ...
+I wrote this song about her and it sold about 400 copies: it was selling to teachers, students, just about everybody ...
 I realized that, even though I wasn't at school, my song was at school, so in a way I was still there.
-All these people would come by my house just to give me comments about how cool they thought the song was."
-Foreman performed in his church at a young age, playing both the drums and guitar.
+All these people would come by my house just to give me comments about how cool they thought the song was.
+Foreman performed in his church at a young age, playing drums and guitar.
 He dropped out of Palmdale High School in 1991.

-In 1998, Afroman released his first album, My Fro-losophy, which was described as a "flop".
-In 1999, he released Sell Your Dope moving to Hattiesburg, Mississippi, where he met drummer Jody Stallone, keyboardist/bassist Darrell Havard, and producer Tim Ramenofsky (a.k.a.
+In 1998, Foreman released his first album, My Fro-losophy, which was a flop.
+In 1999, he released Sell Your Dope and moved to Hattiesburg, Mississippi, where he met drummer Jody Stallone, keyboardist/bassist Darrell Havard, and producer Tim Ramenofsky (a.k.a.
 Headfridge).
-Afroman attributes his musical success in part to leaving southern California.
-In a 2023 interview with DJ Vlad, he said Midwesterners and Southerners were more willing than people in LA to experiment with their taste in music.
-He is married to Angie Foreman.
+Foreman attributes his musical success in part to leaving southern California, saying that Midwesterners and Southerners were more willing than people in Los Angeles to experiment with their taste in music.